jing-yaoo/REST-API/README.md

 Disclaimer:
 This code was developed in conjuction with the Technical University of Munich's EIST module.
 I do not own the rights to any material found within the repository.
-Please contact the relevant department for usage/permission.